Janet 'whaur are ye'?

 I believe that Janet McCray is the name listed as his mother on Robert Buchan’s marriage certificate of 1860, see image below.
 His father is listed as Robert Buchan.
 DNA analysis has proved that Robert senior is the son of George Buchan and Jean Johnston of Borthwick, Midlothian.
 Robert senior was born in 1813.
 [65 non-Australian DNA matches confirm this to be true].
 The same name appears on Robert junior's death certificate, also below.

 I searched on ScotlandsPeople and FamilySearch, but not Wikitree.
-I used Jane* and Robert alone as search terms, Buchan only and on McRae/McCrae/M*Ra*, but not yet "Jean/Jeanette/Jenny".
-I also searched for a mother Jane* and child Robert with any surname in Midlothian.
+I used Jane* and Robert alone as search terms, Buchan only and on McRae/McCrae/M*Ra*, and then I did "Jean/Jeanette/Jenny" and even "J*".
+I also searched for a mother Jane* (and J*) and child Robert with any surname in Midlothian.
 Many existing Ancestry trees have latched onto a woman from Ross and Cromarty with no sources for doing so.
 She was born in 1790 in Aberdeen and died in 1853!
 None of these facts, being in Aberdeenshire, being 23 years older than 19-year-old Robert senior, and being still alive when Robert senior married in 1846, suggest that she is the correct woman.

 Question 1 - is Janet McCray (and all the possible variants) the likely name of his mother based on the Robert junior's MC and DC?